thegetty/bronze-guidelines/content/intro.md

 As the name implies, core supports serve to reinforce or strengthen the core at different stages of the casting process.
 Two definitions appear in the literature.
 The term may apply to inserts or spacers that hold the core in place during the pour.
 These come in a variety of configurations:

 -   {% def "core pins" "Core pins" %} are positioned perpendicularly to the wall of wax or bronze.
 They protrude both into the outer mold and into the core to hold it firmly in place.
-These could be wires, rods, or nails ({% ref 'fig-035, fig-036, fig-037' %}).
+These could be wires, rods, or nails ({% open 'fig-035, fig-036, fig-037' %}).

 -   {% def "chaplets" "Chaplets" %} serve as spacers and tend to be more or less the width of the gap between the core and the outer model.
 They are nestled at intervals in that space, balancing the core in relation to the outer mold.
-Chaplets are often fused into the body of the cast during the pouring ({% ref 'fig-038, fig-039, fig-040' %}).
+Chaplets are often fused into the body of the cast during the pouring ({% open 'fig-038, fig-039, fig-040' %}).

--   {% def "mold extensions" "Mold extensions" %} form bridges between the core and outer mold and are made of refractory material ({% ref 'fig-041' %}).
+-   {% def "mold extensions" "Mold extensions" %} form bridges between the core and outer mold and are made of refractory material ({% open 'fig-041' %}).

 The term may also apply to internal wires or rods that help strengthen the core during assembly of the casting model and/or during the pour.
 Often made of single wires or rods that do not connect into the base, they may have one or more of the following characteristics:

--   They may be inserted into more fragile core segments, for instance the arms or legs ({% ref 'fig-002' %}).
+-   They may be inserted into more fragile core segments, for instance the arms or legs ({% open 'fig-002' %}).

--   They may be inserted into the core perpendicular to wax-to-wax joins to help hold them together (common in indirect lost-wax casts; {% ref 'fig-042' %}).
+-   They may be inserted into the core perpendicular to wax-to-wax joins to help hold them together (common in indirect lost-wax casts; {% open 'fig-042' %}).

--   They may be used to support joins between core sections, as may occur in sand casting ({% ref 'fig-009' %}).
+-   They may be used to support joins between core sections, as may occur in sand casting ({% open 'fig-009' %}).

 {% figuregroup "3", "fig-035, fig-036, fig-037, fig-038, fig-039, fig-040, fig-041, fig-042, fig-009" %}

 {% endaccordion %}
 {% accordion "#### 2.6.3 Core vents" "s2-6-3" %}

-Core vents (also called lanterns, {% ref 'fig-006, fig-043' %}) provide an exhaust route for gas buildup inside the core.
+Core vents (also called lanterns, {% open 'fig-006, fig-043' %}) provide an exhaust route for gas buildup inside the core.
 They run through much of the core and extend into the outer mold, thus also serving as core supports and sometimes as armatures all in one.
-Core vents were commonly used in sand casts from the late nineteenth century onward ({% ref 'fig-009' %}, [Case Study 6](/case-studies/6/)).
+Core vents were commonly used in sand casts from the late nineteenth century onward ({% open 'fig-009' %}, [Case Study 6](/case-studies/6/)).

 {% figuregroup "3", "fig-006, fig-043, fig-009" %}